Poll hosts of previous boot camps to find out what their actual costs were,

 Explore the PLOS model

-of different fees and waivers for different countries.
+of different charges and waivers for different countries.

 Pursue corporate sponsorship